frankenz/Imaging-X-Ray-and-Electron-Microscopy-Protein-Docking-and-Matching/README.md

-I developed computational tools to analyze the structural geometry, functional organization, dynamics and heterogeneity of 3D objects.
+Analyze the structural geometry, functional organization, dynamics and heterogeneity of Proteins.
 The procedures evaluate the geometric complementarity between the objects using grid representation and fast Fourier transformations.

 Algorithm I developed published at: